Is Gravity Getting You Down: Extend your spine's warranty

 The literal, and figurative, answer is yes!
 And two minutes a day can change that.

-But we also need core strength and the best strengthener is simple.
+We also need core strength of spinal muscles.
+The best strengthener is simple.
 Take multiple moments throughout your day to forcibly straighten up as hard and tall as you can for 5 to 60 seconds.
 Try for at least 2 minutes in total in your day.
 You will feel your entire core toning up including your abdominal muscles.
-Those specific core stability exercises for your lower back, it turns out, are no more effective than general exercise.
-(3,4) Aim to tone your core throughout your day whether you walk, sit or stand.
+NB: You do not need to do sit-ups.
+Having a strong abdomen only helps prevent lower back pain by a factor of 5%, not the 25% that was once thought and has had everyone doing abdominal exercises since the mid-80's.

 References